Taemasosteus

 Taemasosteus is an extinct genus of arthrodire placoderm.
-Its fossils have been found in Emsian-aged marine strata in New South Wales, Australia.
+Its fossils have been found in Emsian-aged marine strata in the Wee Jasper reef in New South Wales, Australia.
 It contains two species, T. novaustrocambricus, and T. maclartiensis.

 The genus (and a monotypic family, "Taemasosteidae") was originally erected on the basis of "an imperfect" paranuchal, though, more specimens were found, eventually leading "Taemasosteidae" to be subsumed into Buchanosteidae.
 Even so, the reconstructed anatomy leads some researchers to conclude that Taemasosteus is close to the ancestry of Homostiidae.
 These researchers place Taemasosteus as the sister taxon of Homostiidae (or a select group of the better known homostiid genera) within the taxon Migmatocephala.